 Every browser we use has an incognito or private browsing mode.
-We use it occasionally while checking out air tickers, hotels, etc. We think that it will temporarily make us anonymous.
-Does it really make us anonymous?
+We use it occasionally while checking out air tickets, hotels, etc. We think that it will temporarily make us anonymous.
+Does it make us anonymous?
 In this guide, we explain to you what Incognito or Private mode does and does not do.

 What is Incognito or Private mode?

-What does Private or Incognito mode do
+What does Private or Incognito mode do?

 - No browsing history saved

 - Cannot stop data collection

 Let’s get into the details of each one.